gitter-lab/pathway-localization/README.md

 This workflow ends by running `plotResults.py`, which recreates the database prediction figures from the paper interactively.
 It does not save any figures automatically.

-The file `results/allRes.p` contains 2 Pandas Dataframes saved using Torch which store results metrics for each pathway and model configuration.
+The file `results/allRes.p` contains 2 Pandas DataFrames saved using PyTorch, which store results metrics for each pathway and model configuration.
 `metrics` contains the per-pathway metrics for each run and pathway, while `mergedMetrics` contains metrics calculated by considering all edges at once to perform a single metric calculation per model.
-They can be loaded into python as:
+They can be loaded into Python as:

 ```
 import torch